Lucius Marcius Censorinus (consul 39 BC): Political and military career

 Censorinus was praetor in 43 BC, evidently praetor urbanus before he went to Mutina in support of Marcus Antonius, if a caustic remark by Cicero is to be trusted.
 Along with others who joined Antonius, he was declared a public enemy by the senate.

 After the Battle of Philippi in 42 BC, Antonius left Censorinus in charge of Macedonia and Achaea, where he remained as proconsul until he was relieved by Asinius Pollio in late 40 BC.

 Censorinus celebrated a triumph over Macedonia on the first day of his consulship in 39 BC.
 It has been argued that the triumph was meant to display a new concordia, the recently reaffirmed unity among the triumvirs and their power to honor their supporters, and marked Censorinus's achievements only secondarily.
 Like his consular colleague Calvisius Sabinus, Censorinus began as a partisan of Antonius, but successfully navigated the political shoals as Octavian acquired sole power.

 Among his other rewards for loyalty, Censorinus was allowed to buy Cicero's house on the Palatine, which the orator had exerted such strenuous efforts to restore after its confiscation in connection to his exile.
 Its value was reckoned at 3,500,000 sesterces.
 Although the Palatine house, along with Cicero's other confiscated property following his death, was sold ostensibly at public auction, the symbolism of its possession can hardly have been left to chance.
 The house next passed to T. Statilius Taurus, whom Cicero notoriously associated with Calvisius.

-As consuls, Censorinus and Calvisius brought a proposal to the senate on behalf of representatives from Aphrodisias, who complained of abuses during the civil wars.
+As consuls, Censorinus and Calvisius brought a proposal to the Roman Senate on behalf of representatives from Aphrodisias, who complained of abuses during the civil wars.
 The city was accordingly granted status as an independent ally and received additional benefits and privileges.